enthought/comtypes/docs/source/index.rst

-    In a script frozen with py2exe the directory of **comtypes.gen** is somewhere in a zip-archive, ``gen_dir`` is ``None``, and even if tyelib wrappers are created at runtime no attempt is made to write them to the file system.
+    In a script frozen with py2exe the directory of **comtypes.gen** is somewhere in a zip-archive, ``gen_dir`` is ``None``, and even if typelib wrappers are created at runtime no attempt is made to write them to the file system.
 Instead, the modules are generated only in memory.